White Dwarfs Revealed in Gaia's Candidate Compact Object Binaries: Results

-Source A2 has been previously identified as a hot sub-dwarf \citep{sub_dwarf_2017,sub_dwarf_2017_2} .
-Being a hot sub dwarf, source A2 lies in between the MS and the WD regions on a Hertzprung-Russel diagram (HRD).
-Due to its potentially complex formation history and its unusual position in the HRD \citep{Heber_2016} we do not attempt to estimate $\mlc$ for A2.
-We estimate $\mlc$ for all other sources using \MIST\ stellar evolution models and the constraints from SED modeling (\autoref{S:methods_mass}). $\mlc$ of each source is also reported in \autoref{tab:all_data}.
+We do not find significant (\autoref{sec:sed_fit}) UV excess in the other 34 sources.
+In these cases, we are able to fit a single-component MS star model to the observed SEDs and estimate $\Teff$, [Fe/H], $\lbol$, and $\log(g/\acceleration)$ for the LC.
+We estimate $\mlc$ for all of these sources using the constraints on the stellar properties and MIST models except for sources 1433$-$0114 and 0336$+$1419.
+Source 1433$-$0114 has been previously identified as a hot sub-dwarf \citep{sub_dwarf_2017,sub_dwarf_2017_2}.
+Being a hot sub-dwarf, source 1433$-$0114 lies in between the MS and the WD regions on a Hertzprung-Russel diagram (HRD).
+Due to its potentially complex formation history and its unusual position in the HRD \citep{Heber_2016}, we do not attempt to estimate $\mlc$ for 1433$-$0114.
+In case of 0336$+$1419, we could not find enough MIST isochrones satisfying the constraints on [Fe/H], $\lbollc$, and $\tefflc$.
+All stellar properties as well as $\mlc$ (when available) are summarised in \autoref{tab:all_data}.